Azmat1177/LLM-Replication/README.md

 ## 7. Notes on reproducibility and known conventions

-These are documented so that a re-runner is not surprised; none affects the study's conclusions.
+These are documented so that a re-runner is not surprised, none affects the study's conclusions.

 - **Determinism.** Tasks A and B run Qwen at T=0.0 (greedy).
 Re-running Task B for